rosopensimrt/docker-opensimrt/Readme.md

     $ rosrun osrt_ros tmux_session_XXX

 Where XXX is the particular demo.
+Use tab completion to list all available options.

 # Docker builds